 Walk into the gulch for as long and as far as you can before turning around.
 Day Permit required, usually obtainable online on the day.

-The Wave is a mesmerising geological formation of undulating swirling patterns in the sandstone rock.
+The Wave is a mesmerising geological formation with undulating, swirling patterns in the sandstone.

 Pictures of it look truly staggering.
 Unfortunately, access is extremely limited, and getting a permit requires a good deal of luck.
 We applied 5 times without success.

-There’s a seasonal lottery around 4 months in advance and a daily lottery 1 day in advance.
-Try your luck on blm.gov, and If you manage to get a permit, please send us a photo!
+There’s a seasonal lottery around 4 months ahead and a daily lottery 2 days before you want to hike.
+Try your luck on blm.gov, and if you manage to get a permit, please send us a photo!

 If you intend to spend the night camping in the monument, you will need a Backcountry Camping Permit.